Cray-HPE/docs-csm/operations/configuration_management/Configure_HSN_NIC_Bonding.md

 ## References

-The "How to create a bonded IP host interface with HPE Slingshot" document is available from the HPE Support Portal.
+The _How to create a bonded IP host interface with HPE Slingshot_ document is available from the HPE Support Portal.
 The other documentation is bundled with the HPE Slingshot software download.

-* HPE Slingshot Installation Guide for CSM
+* _HPE Slingshot Installation Guide for CSM_
-* HPE Slingshot Administration Guide
+* _HPE Slingshot Administration Guide_
 * [How to create a bonded IP host interface with HPE Slingshot](https://support.hpe.com/hpesc/public/docDisplay?docId=dp00004881en_us&docLocale=en_US)

 ## Limitations

-* This procedure is only supported on nodes with HPE Cassini interfaces.
+* This procedure is only supported on nodes with HPE Slingshot 200Gbps interfaces.
 * More than one bonded interface per NCN worker node is not supported.

 ## Prerequisites

 The following steps should have occurred before configuring a bonded interface on an NCN worker node.

-* Slingshot Fabric Manager is installed and configured.
+* HPE Slingshot Fabric Manager is installed and configured.
-* Slingshot Host Software is installed and an image containing it has been deployed to the NCN worker nodes.
+* Slingshot Host Software (SHS) is installed and an image containing it has been deployed to the NCN worker nodes.
-* User Services Software is installed and an image containing it has been deployed to the NCN worker nodes.
+* User Services Software (USS) is installed and an image containing it has been deployed to the NCN worker nodes.
-* Link Aggregation Groups (LAG) have been created using the Slingshot Fabric Manager.
+* Link Aggregation Groups (LAG) have been created using the HPE Slingshot Fabric Manager.
     * An IP address and netmask have been provided by the fabric administrator.
     * The bonding mode used for the LAG has been provided by the fabric administrator.
-    * The DMAC used for the LAG has been provided by the fabric administrator (See "How to create a bonded IP host interface with HPE Slingshot") for more information.
+    * The DMAC used for the LAG has been provided by the fabric administrator (See the _How to create a bonded IP host interface with HPE Slingshot_ document) for more information.

 ## Setup

 ### Fabric configuration

-Configuring a LAG using the Slingshot Fabric Manager is beyond the scope of this document (See the Link Aggregation section of the
+Configuring a LAG using the HPE Slingshot Fabric Manager is beyond the scope of this document (See the "Link Aggregation" section of the
-"HPE Slingshot Installation Guide for CSM" for more information) however the following example configuration is provided for the purpose of illustration.
+_HPE Slingshot Installation Guide for CSM_ for more information), however the following example configuration is provided for the purpose of illustration.

 ```json